Blamed For Coronavirus Outbreak, Muslims In India Come Under Attack

 "These are dangerous people, these lockdown cheats!"
 Arnab Goswami, a news anchor on India's popular Republic TV, shouted in a March 31 broadcast.
 "They have compromised us all!"

-One official from Modi's Bharatiya Janata Party suggested Jamaat members should be shot.
+One official from Modi's Bharatiya Janata Party suggested that Jamaat members should be shot.
 Another, however, issued a warning.

 "Nobody should speak a word against Muslims," Karnataka's chief minister, B.S.
 Yediyurappa, told local TV.
 "If anyone blames the entire Muslim community for some isolated incident, I'll take action against them."